openebs-archive/openebs-docs/docs/alphafeatures.md

 kubectl apply -f jiva-csi-sc.yaml
 ```

-<h4><a class="anchor" aria-hidden="true" id="use-sc-to-provision-jiva-volume"></a>Provsion a sample application using Jiva SC</h4>
+<h4><a class="anchor" aria-hidden="true" id="use-sc-to-provision-jiva-volume"></a>Provision a sample application using Jiva StorageClass</h4>

 Create PVC by specifying the above Storage Class in the PVC spec.
-The following is a sample PVC which uses the above created Storage Class.
+The following is a sample PVC spec which uses the above created Storage Class.
 In this example, the PVC YAML spec is saved as `jiva-csi-demo-pvc.yaml`.

 ```
 apiVersion: v1